- How is childhood leukemia treated?

 Possible side effects

-While chemo drugs kill cancer cells, they can also damage normal cells.
-This happens because they are aimed at cells that are growing quickly such as cancer cells, but in the process they also damage other fast-growing cells.
-The lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) all grow quickly and are likely to be damaged by chemo, which can lead to the following side effects:
+Chemo drugs attack cells that are growing quickly, which is why they work against cancer cells.
+But other cells in the body, such as those in the lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) also grow quickly and are likely to be damaged by chemo.
+This can lead to the following side effects: